28/DemoClojure/README.md

 wave songs that also has a user and user session management.The development of this project is stopped(except for some minor adjustments).The Web version of this application is developing and it is <a href="https://github.com/28/ringit.git">here</a>.
-This app is made for a Modern software architectures subject on FON.
+This app is made for a Modern software architectures subject on Faculty of organizational sciences.

 ## Usage